 To support introductory learners as they grapple with Python syntax, the initial BlockPy interface is block-based and uses the popular Blockly JavaScript library.
 Language features (iteration, decision, variable assignment and access, and so on) are contained in a toolbox on the left side of the interface, from which users drag and drop blocks onto a canvas.
 BlockPy’s block interface only generates syntactically valid Python code, enforced by the “snapping” connectors of the blocks (although it is possible to generate semantically incorrect code, which will be discussed later).
 This block interface is synchronized with a text interface.

-An important question //about BlockPy?
-Or Python?// is how many language details should be exposed and at what rate.
+An important question for a block-based representation of Python is how many language details should be exposed and at what rate.
 A rarely used feature of for loops in Python is to contain an else clause that is executed upon successful completion of the loop (that is, when it is not prematurely escaped using a break statement).
 This advanced language feature is similar to a finally statement with exceptions.
 However, if an else clause were made available to those just starting out with iteration, they would likely confuse the concept with the conditional else clause used in if statements.
 Cognitive load is harsh for beginners, and the user interface should avoid exposing unnecessary details where possible.

 While hiding else bodies in a for loop is a clear case, there are subtler examples.
 It can be difficult to recognize when a learner is ready to use parallel assignment and therefore should be able to specify multiple variables on the left side of an assignment block.
 A block-based language forces teachers to make important decisions about how to expose language features.
-For future BlockPy work, we are experimenting with exposing language features at different rates, which can be adjusted by the instructor, so the system can //expose students to?// a progressively more accurate language model.
+For future BlockPy work, we are experimenting with exposing language features at different rates, which can be adjusted by the instructor, so the system can expose students to a progressively more accurate language model.

 Adaptive guided practice